 In 1988 the soviets sent 2 probes (phobos 1 and 2) to photograph and land on the moons.
 One lost communications in transit and the other successfully photographed the phobos but failed before deploying its landers.
 Mars Global Surveyor entered the Mars orbit in 1997 and spent 4 years mapping Mars in detail.
 Also in 1997 Mars Pathfinder landed on the surface with its robotic vehicle Sojourner which was able to wander up to 0.5 km from the lander and took many photographs and measurements from the rocks and soil.
 Another lander, Phoenix, landed in the polar regions of Mars and confirmed the presence of water on Mars.

 Since the year 2000, many additional probes have reached Mars and now provide detailed monitoring of the planets atmosphere and geography.
 The Mars Exploration Rovers, Spirit and Opportunity landed in 2004 for their 90 day mission.
-They both exceeded their mission objectives with Spirit eventually failing in March 2010 and Opportunity is still performing.
-Note: as of July 2018 it is hybernating as a huge planet wide dust cloud blocks out it's energy source - the Sun.
-Hopefully it will awaken when the Sun comes out again.
-Opportunity has exceeded a marathon distance of over 45 kilometres travelled.
-NASA Mars Exploration Rover Site.
+They both exceeded their mission objectives with Spirit eventually failing in March 2010 and Opportunity being declared dead in February 2019 after contact was lost in July 2018 when a huge planet wide dust storm blocked it's energy source - the Sun.
+End of Opportunity Mission Article.